 Japan is open.
 You can also use this transfer bonus to score an amazing deal on a trip to Japan on one of the world’s best airlines.

 ANA is one of Japan’s flag carriers, and it lives up to its five-star reputation.
 Its first class cabin is spacious, private, and offers some of the best catering in the aviation world.
-Its new business class seats rival Qatar Qsuites for #1 in the world, too.
+And even ANA business class is outstanding, rivals Qatar Qsuites for #1 in the world, too.

-A round trip first class flight from Los Angeles (LAX) to Tokyo, Japan (HND) or San Francisco (SFO) to Tokyo-Narita (NRT) would require just 85,000 Capital One miles.
-Or you could get from Chicago-O'Hare (ORD) or New York City (JFK) to Tokyo for just 93,000 Capital One Venture Miles.
-That’s just over what United charges for a one-way fare in business class.
+A one-way flight in ANA first class flight from Los Angeles (LAX) or San Francisco (SFO) to Tokyo now costs 72,500 Virgin points – just 55,800 Capital One miles with this bonus.
+Or you could get from Chicago-O'Hare (ORD) or New York City (JFK) to Tokyo for just 65,400 Venture Miles.
+That’s still substantially less than what United charges for a one-way fare in business class.